Welcome to the Latin American Studies Masters Graduate Program

 There will be several important orientations to attend prior to the first week of instruction at UCSD:

 - NEW Graduate Student Orientation - The UCSD Graduate Division will have an orientation on Wednesday, September 20th, 2017, Additional details TBA

-- Latin American Studies Program Orientation - TBD - Will be the same week as Grad Division Orientation - Gildred Latin American Studies Building, Cramb Library
+- Latin American Studies Program Orientation - Tuesday, September 26th 9:00-11:30am in the Gildred Latin American Studies Building, Cramb Library.

 - NEW International Student Orientation - REQUIERD for All NEW Foreign Non-Residents - Saturday September 23, 2017 from 8:00am to 3:00pm at Mandeville Auditorium & Peterson Hall (Check-in is on Sun God Lawn).
 All new international students in F-1/J-1 status (including transfer students from other US schools) must attend a mandatory orientation session, as required by U.S. immigration law.
 Failure to attend an orientation session may prevent you from registering for courses at UC San Diego.
 This orientation is different from the LAS graduate department orientation session.